Mike White (journalist)

 Mike White is a New Zealand investigative journalist, photographer and author, and former foreign correspondent (Afghanistan, Pakistan and Iraq).
-He has written two books and has won many awards for his magazine articles on themes of justice within New Zealand.
+He has written two books, one of them about dogs.
+He has also contributed to a third book with a chapter about New Zealand's experience with miscarriages of justice to an international analysis of the subject.
+He has won awards for his magazine articles on justice issues, specializing in wrongful convictions within New Zealand.

 He is also an awarded travel writer.
-White has won New Zealand Feature Writer of the Year (Qantas / Canon / Voyager Media Awards) three times, and a Wolfson Fellowship to the University of Cambridge.
+White has won New Zealand Feature Writer of the Year (Qantas/Canon/Voyager Media Awards) four times, and a Wolfson Fellowship to the University of Cambridge.
 He has also won the Cathay Pacific New Zealand Travel Writer of the Year title three times.

 Early life and education

-White grew up near Blenheim, and graduated with a political science and history degree from the University of Canterbury in the mid-80s.
+White grew up near Blenheim, and graduated with a political science and history degree from the University of Canterbury in the mid-1980s.
 In 1996, he graduated from the Wellington Polytechnic (now Massey University) School of Journalism.

 Career

 After six years working as reporter and chief reporter for the Marlborough Express in Blenheim, he left to work as a foreign correspondent in Afghanistan, Pakistan and Iraq.